Photo Gallery: Interxion celebrates London expansion with LON3 launch

 Of course, the speeches finished shortly before 7pm to enable the football to be played on all six screens within the City Hall.
 If only that had gone as well (for English fans at least) as the event!

-In terms of the actual new data centre, here's some stats for LON3:
+In terms of the actual new data center, here's some stats for LON3:

 - Located between Tech City and the Square Mile, 12km from City Airport